groundh0g/StimDeck/docs/_posts/2023-01-13-coming-soon.md

 ![an early mockup of stimdeck]({{site.baseurl}}/assets/images/posts/stimdeck-mockup.png)

-Stimdeck is a heads-up display (HUD) for Stimulus that allows users to view several feeds simultaneously.
+StimDeck is a heads-up display (HUD) for Stimulus that allows users to view several feeds simultaneously.
 Due to technical constraints, stimdeck is not a web app.
 It's a desktop application that pulls the site's live content into what are basically mobile-frindly, narrow columns that can be viewed side-by-side.